simgrid/simgrid/docs/source/app_s4u.rst

    <br/>

 The S4U interface (SimGrid for you) mixes the full power of SimGrid with the full power of C++.
-This is the prefered interface to describe abstract algorithms in the domains of Cloud, P2P, HPC, IoT and similar settings.
+This is the preferred interface to describe abstract algorithms in the domains of Cloud, P2P, HPC, IoT, and similar settings.

 -------------